jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-11-19.md

   domains have been used in the past to advantage the current owner.
 The DA may ultimately be approached to assist in this matter, but we should first consider every opportunity to resolve this matter amicably.
-* A year have now passed, the DASA board is now elected, we should assign someone with the conviction and the diplomatic talent to approach the current owner before taking this up with the DA to see if the matter can be resolved.
+* A year has now passed, the DASA board is now elected, we should assign someone with the conviction and the diplomatic talent to approach the current owner before taking this up with the DA to see if the matter can be resolved.
 * Ideally it would be someone other than myself (Riaan) because I have been a